-Date and time Sunday, June 19 10:30-16:30
+Date and time Sunday, June 19 10:30 to 16:30

-Venue Takenaka Carpentry Tools Museum Workshop Room
+Venue Workshop Room Takenaka Carpentry Tools Museum

-Lecturer Kenji Suda (woodworking artist)
+Kenji Suda Instructor (woodworking artist)

 This is a sample of the masu made this time.
 It is a small size of 6cm square and is assembled with inner hozo and small holes.
 087_03_8154